Ed94/SectoredLang/README.md

 There are three built in defined sectors: || - For modules. {} - For aliases. [] - For source code.

 | Module | - Declares a module to be used.
-(Modules cannot be defined, they are built into the handler).
+(Modules cannot be defined, they are the imported into the handler).

 Alias: Defines an alias to the base lexicon set the language uses, as well as macros.